14-Day Turkey And Greece Itinerary (Detailed Guide)

 Monks Valley, Cappadocia

 Get ready for lots of sightseeing because today, you’re going on a tour!
-While in Göreme, you can do three main tours – red, green, and blue.
+While in Göreme, you can take three main tours: red, green, and blue.
 They all involve different sites and main attractions, but I’d suggest the green – it involves attractions you can’t see without your own mode of transport.

 You’ll be collected from your accommodation at around 9:30 in the morning, and you’ll visit a plethora of different attractions – some are scenic viewpoints, and others involve a little more interaction.
 A few of the tour’s highlights include: